Murakumo-JP/FFXIVJobGuideRU/README.md

 ## Materials Usage License SE

-All images in this repository contain the property of SQUARE ENIX© which is used with permission.
+All images in this repository contain the property of SQUARE ENIX©.

 FINAL FANTASY XIV © 2010 - 2025 SQUARE ENIX CO., LTD. All Rights Reserved.